contentful/drupal-exporter.rb/README.md

     ```bash
     drupal-exporter --config-file settings.yml --extract-to-json
     ```
-    It will only extract the content and store it as JSON files.
+    It will _only_ extract the content and store it as JSON files, nothing will be uploaded yet.

 6. Use the [contentful-importer](https://github.com/contentful/generic-importer.rb) to import the content to [contentful.com](https://www.contentful.com)